 (1) In the event of a vacancy occurring in the office of Solicitor-General, or of the illness or absence of the person holding that office, the Governor may appoint a person who is eligible for appointment to that office to act as Solicitor-General and may at any time revoke the appointment.

+(1a) Subject to this Act, a person appointed under subsection (1) holds office for the term (not exceeding 12 months) fixed by the instrument of appointment and is eligible for reappointment.

-(2) A person so appointed holds office, subject to this Act on such terms and conditions as the Governor determines and until —
+(2) A person appointed under subsection (1) holds office until —

-(a) his appointment is revoked;
+(a) the appointment is revoked or expires; or

+(aa) the person resigns the office; or

 (b) a person is appointed Solicitor-General under section 3 of this Act; or

 (c) the person holding office as Solicitor-General ceases to be ill or absent,